Welcome to Flames Nation

 And at Liberty, we Train Champions for Christ.

 Because this is Flames Nation — and we’re here to change the game.

 Check Out the Action Live on Flames TV!

 “Liberty has some of the best athletic facilities in the whole world.
 I’ve trained in Olympic pools from Italy to Egypt, and the facilities here amazed me.
 That was one of the reasons I chose Liberty to begin with — as well as the Christian education.”

 — Junior Charles Fernandez, two-time Olympic athlete, 2015 Pan Am Games Modern Pentathlon winner, first to win back-to-back gold at the Pan Am Games, and member of Liberty’s Men’s Swimming and Diving team

 Come out and cheer on our 20 teams playing at the highest collegiate level — in the ASUN conference, the BIG EAST, CCSA, and as an independent in the FBS.
 Tickets to all regular season match-ups are free to Liberty students.*

-In 2019, Flames Football will be playing Syracuse, Louisiana, Rutgers, UMass, BYU, UVA, and other fierce FBS opponents.
+Flames Football battles it out on the gridiron against schools like Syracuse, Louisiana, Rutgers, UMass, BYU, UVA, and other fierce FBS opponents and has been ranked in the AP poll’s Top 25.
 Check out all the action and learn about more Liberty’s NCAA programs at LibertyFlames.com.